 Once Apache is up and running with this new configuration, verify if you installed your certificate correctly or not by visiting this online free tool by Symantec.

-Also, you can visit your website/link which is being served by Apache in fresh browser session and check certificate details by clicking lock icon in browser bar.
+Also, you can visit your website/link which is being served by Apache in a fresh browser session and check certificate details by clicking the lock icon in the browser bar.
 Then clicking details on coming dropdown.

 You will be presented with below screen, Click on view certificate to view certificate details.

-This will show you below certificate details which includes purpose, issue date, expiry date, organization, issuer etc.
+This will show you below certificate details which include purpose, issue date, expiry date, organization, issuer, etc.